 Improve your appliances for energy efficiency

 Switching out all of your appliances to Energy Star appliances will lower your electricity bill considerably.
 The cost up front is not the most inexpensive, but there are also home improvement loan options and tax cuts to offset the expense.
+Consider personal loans for these sorts of purchases if you’re on a tight budget – you could then consider putting the monthly savings towards the repayments at first and working in steps on the way to that long-term gain.

 Your kitchen is one of the most energy consuming rooms in the home.
 Your refrigerator is always running.
 The kitchen is the most frequented room of the home, and it takes quite a bit of energy to heat up an oven.
 Efficient appliances are an excellent way to cut down on consumption.